Moskva-Class Cruisers

 History![]()

 Although the Ship Specifications Review Board praised Tezuka-Republic for its creative solution to the problem of admittedly contradictory requirements for extreme safety and improved warp performance, they were forced to disqualify design TR-223A for not precisely meeting contract specifications.
-Therefore, in October 2171, construction contract NX-223 for Starfleet's new cruiser was awarded to Prosser & Ankopitch for what would become the WASP class.
+Therefore, in October 2171, construction contract NX-223 for Starfleet's new cruiser was awarded to Prosser & Ankopitch for what would become the Wasp class.

-In a second attempt to obtain a reliable and capable warship, new specifications (NX-374) were issued in September 2175, little more than a year after USS WASP had entered service.
-Adding to this sense of urgency were intelligence reports suggesting that the Romulans had either developed or otherwise acquired warp capability.
+In a second attempt to obtain a reliable and capable warship, new specifications (NX-374) were issued in September 2175, little more than a year after USS Wasp had entered service.
+Adding to this sense of urgency were intelligence reports suggesting that the Romulans had either developed or otherwise acquired matter/antimatter (M/AM) reactors.
 This time the specifications put less emphasis upon safety.
 The original requirement for completely separate command and engineering hulls was eliminated; instead, any hull configuration was allowed as long as the warp core could be quickly separated from the rest of the ship.
 Furthermore, requirements for speed, acceleration, and maneuverability both under impulse power and under warp power were increased, as were performance levels for target acquisition, tracking, and servicing.

-Luckily, the designers and engineers at Tezuka-Republic had not been idle since their disappointing loss of the WASP contract in 2171.
+Luckily, the designers and engineers at Tezuka-Republic had not been idle since their disappointing loss of the Wasp contract in 2171.
 Instead, they had spent their time refining design TR-223A so that their new entry (TR-374A) was markedly superior to what had been submitted 5 years earlier.
-In particular, the new SSWR-IVA warp reactor allowed the bustle to be made smaller, lighter, and even more easily separable.
-Therefore, it was hardly surprising when in November 2176 Tezuka-Republic was awarded the production contract over designs from Shimata-Dominquez, Prosser & Ankopitch, Mikoyan-Tupolev Dassault, Monarch R&U, and Thornycroft/Ebisu for what was to become the MOSKVA class.
+In particular, the new SSWR-V warp reactor allowed the bustle to be made smaller, lighter, and even more easily separable.
+Therefore, it was hardly surprising when in November 2176 Tezuka-Republic was awarded the production contract over designs from Shimata-Dominquez, Prosser & Ankopitch, Mikoyan-Tupolev Dassault, Monarch R&U, and Thornycroft/Ebisu for what was to become the Moskva class.

-These controversies were soon rendered moot as the new MOSKVA class was recognized as a significant advance in starship design.
-The most important new feature was MOSKVA's discoid primary hull.
+These controversies were soon rendered moot as the new Moskva class was recognized as a significant advance in starship design.
+The most important new feature was Moskva's discoid primary hull.
 Earlier designs had chosen a spherical primary hull for reasons of economy.
 Simple geometric relationships dictate that a spherical hull has the smallest surface area for a given volume.
 Therefore, construction costs are lower and shields are more efficient.
 Furthermore, institutional inertia had led nearly all exploratory cruisers originating until that time from the National Aeronautics and Space Administration, the United States Astronautics Agency, the United Earth Space Probe Agency, and its successor organizations to have spherical hulls.

-The designers of USS MOSKVA employed a biconvex disc for several reasons.
+The designers of USS Moskva employed a biconvex disc for several reasons.
 Their initial motive was to increase hull volume while minimizing both frontal and lateral silhouettes.
 A warship with large frontal and lateral silhouettes would be at a greater disadvantage in most tactical situations than would be a ship with an increased superior silhouette.
 However, the discoid hull allowed the traditional radial layout of command hulls to be retained.

 More important than these tactical advantages were functional advantages.
-As was shown with the WASP class, warp field geometry would have been awkward if a spherical hull with its relatively large frontal area had been used.
-The discoid hull was also found to channel warp field flow across its upper surface towards the Bussard ram scoops of the warp nacelles.
+As was shown with the Wasp class, warp field geometry would have been awkward if a spherical hull with its relatively large frontal area had been used.
+The discoid hull was also found to channel warp field flow across its upper surface towards the bussard ram scoops of the warp nacelles.
 This channeling effect improved field efficiency at all power levels and speeds.
 As the understanding of warp field mechanics was refined, the trend towards saucer-shaped primary hulls would be intensified in later Starfleet vessels.

-In most respects, the MOSKVA class continued design and engineering trends established in the HERCULES and DAEDALUS classes introduced before and during the Romulan War.
-As in these classes, ship functions were clearly divided between a command/crew hull and an engineering/propulsion hull.
-The bridge was returned to its customary position atop the command hull and the shuttlecraft bay was again placed in the secondary hull.
-The fusion tokamak was centered along the longitudinal axis of the ship, and impulse thrust ports exited immediately in front of the warp bustle detachment seam.
 Weaponry was the then-standard mix of fusion-warhead missiles and lasers.
 New to this class was an early type of ultraphased pulse laser cannon, two of which were mounted in the chin of the primary hull.
 Although the on-target energy output of this new weapon approached that of early phasers, its power requirement was higher and its range was substantially less.
 However, subsequent refinements lead to steady improvement and, ultimately, to the development of true phasers in 2202.
-Although MOSKVA-class ships were the first to be fitted with phasers in 2204, lasers were still carried by the MOSKVA class and later classes until the 2220s.
-Finally, warp capability was supplied by the long-awaited "Hiryu" mark III drive units.
+Although Moskva-class ships were the first to be fitted with phasers in 2204, lasers were still carried by the Moskva class and later classes until the 2220s.
+Finally, warp capability was supplied by the long-awaited Hiryu mark III drive units.

-The first ship of the new class, USS MOSKVA (NCC-374), entered service with Starfleet in April 2179.
+The first ship of the new class, USS Moskva (NCC-374), entered service with Starfleet in April 2179.
 An additional 30 ships (NCC-375 to NCC-404) joined the fleet through 2183.
-MOSKVA-class ships gained immediate popularity with officers and crews.
-First, total laser firepower was increased some 75% over that in the preceding WASP class.
-Second, because the ship's mass was more equally distributed along the longitudinal axis than in the WASP class, MOSKVA was significantly more maneuverable at both sublight and warp speeds.
+Moskva-class ships gained immediate popularity with officers and crews.
+First, total laser firepower was increased some 75% over that in the preceding Wasp class.
+Second, because the ship's mass was more equally distributed along the longitudinal axis than in the Wasp class, Moskva was significantly more maneuverable at both sublight and warp speeds.
 Finally, the more warp-dynamic design allowed greater cruising and maximum speeds.

-Although most ships of the MOSKVA class had left front-line service by 2215, some continued to serve as auxiliaries and training vessels until the 2240s.
-After retirement from active duty, MOSKVA-class ships were used as testbeds for many emerging technologies owing to the similarities of their layouts to those of succeeding classes.
-USS MOSKVA was the site of the first successful ship-to-surface transport of a human being in 2206, and USS GATO was the first ship to fire photon torpedoes in 2214.
-In addition, TAURUS-class tugs, which entered service in 2182, and SANFORD-class repair tenders, which entered service in 2185, were derived from the MOSKVA class and used the same primary hull and warp drive assembly.
+Although most ships of the Moskva class had left front-line service by 2215, some continued to serve as auxiliaries and training vessels until the 2240s.
+After retirement from active duty, Moskva-class ships were used as testbeds for many emerging technologies owing to the similarities of their layouts to those of succeeding classes.
+USS Moskva was the site of the first successful ship-to-surface transport of a Human being in 2206, and USS Gato was the first ship to fire photon torpedoes in 2214.
+In addition, Taurus-class tugs, which entered service in 2182, and Sanford-class repair tenders, which entered service in 2185, were derived from the Moskva class and used the same primary hull and warp drive assembly.

 Commissioned Ships![]()

-NCC-374 NCC-375 NCC-376 NCC-377 NCC-378 NCC-379 NCC-380 NCC-381 NCC-382 NCC-383 NCC-384 NCC-385 NCC-386 NCC-387 NCC-388 NCC-389 |
+USS Moskva NCC-374 USS Orion NCC-375 USS Callisto NCC-376 USS Aurora NCC-377 USS Pallas NCC-378 USS Africa NCC-379 USS Thresher NCC-380 USS Osaka NCC-381 USS Johannesburg NCC-382 USS Titan NCC-383 USS Theiss NCC-384 USS Nostromo NCC-385 USS San Francisco NCC-386 USS Gato NCC-387 USS Vincennes NCC-388 USS America NCC-389 |

 Specifications![]()